rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-ios-sdk.md

   </tbody>
 </table>

-### How do I get the user `traits` after making the `identify` call?
+### How can I get the user `traits` after making the `identify` call?

-You can get traits of a user after making an identify call as shown below:
+You can get the user traits after making an `identify` call in the following way:

 % tabs %}
 {% tab title="Objective-C" %}